rolling-scopes-school/aws/aws-developer/nodejs-aws/03_serverless_api/task.md

 ---

-- **Install** the latest version of Serverless Framework (https://www.serverless.com/).
+- **Install** the latest version of AWS CDK (https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html).
-- **Configure** credentials for AWS to make them accessible by Serverless.
+- **Configure** credentials for AWS to make them accessible by AWS CLI & CDK.
 - **Create** your **own public Github repository** for all future backend work (you might call it how you would like).
 You will have 2 repos - 1 for frontend, 1 for backend till the end of course.

 _NOTE: You should create branch from master and work in branch (f.e. branch name - task-3) in BE (backend) and in FE (frontend) repositories._

 _NOTE: Don't forget to add dynamic product representation on FE side._

-_NOTE: This microservice needs to be created using Serverless Framework, AWS API Gateway, AWS Lambda._
+_NOTE: This microservice needs to be created using AWS CDK, AWS API Gateway, AWS Lambda._

 ## Architecture